-This Handbook is intended to familiarize doctoral candidates with the procedures, policies, and expectations of Lincoln Memorial University's (LMU's) Ed.D. program.
+This Handbook is intended to familiarize doctoral candidates with the procedures, policies, and expectations of Lincoln Memorial University's (LMU's) doctoral program.
 This document is designed with the purpose of facilitating candidates' matriculation through the program.
 By reading, understanding, and adhering to the information provided in this document, candidates may be better equipped for success.
-These guidelines should also be interpreted as the minimum requirements of the Ed.D. program.
-Candidates should also familiarize themselves with this Handbook and the policies from LMU and the Carter & Moyers School of Education (CMSE).
+These guidelines should also be interpreted as the minimum requirements of the program.
+Candidates should also familiarize themselves with related policies from LMU and the Carter & Moyers School of Education (CMSE).